Barbara J. Polivka, PhD, RN, FAAN

 - Council for the Advancement of Nursing , 2017 Advance Methods Conference, Planning Committee, Co-Chair, 2014 - Present

 Scholarship focused on environmental health.
-I I have been funded and published in the areas of lead poisoning prevention, poison prevention, Healthy Homes, and home asthma trigger reduction.
-My primary interest involves addressing and mitigating hazards encountered in the home by residents and by home healthcare providers.
-To that end I was funded by the Ohio Environmental Protection Agency to develop and implement Healthy Homes education for undergraduate/pre-licensure nursing students.
-That work evolved into securing RO1 funding from the NIOSH in which we developed and tested a virtual simulation training system for home health workers to identify and mitigate fire/electric, slip/trip/fall, and environmental hazards encountered in client homes.
-I am also a co-Principal Investigator on an RO1 funded study by the National Institute on Aging in which we are phenotyping older adults with asthma as well as longitudinally assessing the impact of volatile organic compounds and other home environmental triggers on asthma in older adults.
-I was a co-investigator on an NIEHS funded R01 that explored the impact of exposure to coal ash on neurobiological development of children.
+Dr. Polivka has been funded and published in the areas of lead poisoning prevention, poison prevention, Healthy Homes, and home asthma trigger reduction.
+Dr. Polivka's primary interest involves addressing and mitigating hazards encountered in the home by residents and by home healthcare providers.
+To that end she was funded by the Ohio Environmental Protection Agency to develop and implement Healthy Homes education for undergraduate/pre-licensure nursing students.
+That work evolved into securing RO1 funding from the NIOSH in which a virtual simulation training system for home health workers to identify and mitigate fire/electric, slip/trip/fall, and environmental hazards encountered in client homes was developed and tested.
+Dr. Polivka was also a Principal Investigator on an RO1 funded study by the NIH National Institute on Aging which identified phenotypes of older adults with asthma as well as longitudinally assessed the impact of volatile organic compounds and other home environmental triggers on asthma in older adults.
+Dr. Polivka is currently funded by the National Institute of Environmental Health Sciences to determine the feasibility and usability of Ecological Momentary Assessment (EMA) and home air quality monitoring to assess self-reported residential environmental exposures and asthma symptoms in real-time.

 Scholarship focused on health services research.
-I worked with a multi-disciplinary team to develop, implement, and evaluate a disaster surge curriculum specifically for public health nurses.
-I’ve also explored perspectives of African American women regarding pre and inter-conception care, access to dental care, and mental health services.
-I was the PI on a funded study analyzing the differences between actual public health nursing position descriptions and published standards/competencies for public health nurses.
-In my current as the Shirley B. Powers Endowed chair I mentored and worked with nurses in the five hospital healthcare system to improve the quality of nursing care throughout the five-hospital system.
-More recently I have explored moral distress in emergency department nurses and cancer experiences of Muslim cancer survivors as a co-investigator and mentor to junior faculty.
+Dr. Polivka worked with a multi-disciplinary team to develop, implement, and evaluate a disaster surge curriculum specifically for public health nurses.
+Dr. Polivka was the PI on a funded study analyzing the differences between actual public health nursing position descriptions and published standards/competencies for public health nurses.
+More recently Dr. Polivka explored moral distress in emergency department nurses and cancer experiences of Muslim cancer survivors, polypharmacy and methacholine challenge testing for older adults with asthma, and the impact of COVID_19 on nursing and hand hygiene station and fatigue among nurses working in long-term care.

 Current Research and Grants